How To Remove Arsenic From Drinking Water: A Step-by-step Guide

 28. Do iron filters remove arsenic from water.

 Iron filters are commonly used to purify water.
 They work by removing dissolved minerals such as calcium and magnesium ions, which bind with arsenic.
 However, they do not remove arsenic itself.
 You need an arsenic filter if you want to remove this toxic substance from your water.

 Sand filters use large amounts of sand or gravel to remove contaminants from water.
 These materials act like magnets, attracting particles containing arsenic.
 This type of filter works best when there is a lot of sediment in the water source.
 Sand filters also require frequent replacement because the sand becomes saturated over time.

 30. Can I drink bottled water with arsenic?

 Bottled water is safe to drink even if it contains arsenic.
 There are no federal regulations on how much arsenic must be removed from bottled water before being sold.
-Some bottled waters are treated using reverse osmosis technology, which effectively removes arsenic.
+Some bottled waters are treated using reverse osmosis technology, effectively removing arsenic.
 Others are filtered through activated carbon.

 31. Is there any way to reduce my exposure to arsenic?

 You can take steps to limit your exposure to arsenic.
 For example, avoid consuming foods that come from contaminated sources.
 Also, don’t swallow water while swimming or showering.
 And wash vegetables thoroughly after you’ve eaten them.